Survivor Series (2002): Background

-The event was held at Madison Square Garden in New York City, New York.
+This was the second Survivor Series held at Madison Square Garden in New York City, New York, after the 1996 event.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring until its discontinuation after its 2002 event.
-The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches pitting teams of four or five wrestlers against each other.
-The 2002 event, however, did not feature such match, and was the second of only two times a Survivor Series match did not occur at the titular event—the first was at the 1998 event.
-In place of the Survivor Series match, the 2002 event included the first-ever Elimination Chamber match, in addition to an elimination tables match and a triple threat elimination tag team match.
-The 2002 event was the 16th event in the Survivor Series chronology.
-It was scheduled to be held on November 17, 2002, from Madison Square Garden in New York City, New York.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993 until it was discontinued as an annual PPV after its 2002 event in June.
+The 16th Survivor Series event was scheduled to be held on November 17, 2002, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York.
+This was the second Survivor Series at MSG, after the 1996 event.
 The official theme song of the event was "Always" by Saliva.
 The band performed the song and Chris Jericho's entrance music live from The World.

+The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
+The 2002 event, however, did not feature such match, and was the second time a Survivor Series match did not occur at the titular event, after the 1998 event.
+In place of the Survivor Series match, the 2002 event included the first-ever Elimination Chamber match—a six-man elimination match inside of a steel structure—in addition to an elimination tables match and a triple threat elimination tag team match.

 This was the first Survivor Series to be held under the first brand extension introduced in March, which split the roster between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform; Survivor Series featured wrestlers from both brands.
 It was also the first Survivor Series held under the WWE name, following the renaming of the company from World Wrestling Federation (WWF) to WWE in May.
 It was also the first Survivor Series to feature the World Heavyweight Championship, following its introduction on Raw in September after the WWE Undisputed Championship became exclusive to SmackDown! and renamed to WWE Championship.